-Gordon's Scholars' Programme involves a commitment from invited students to participate in a range of opportunities designed to broaden their thinking and understanding of the wider world.
-Students who demonstrate the necessary commitment, academic ability and intellectual curiosity may receive offers to join the schools' Scholars' Programme.
+Gordon's Super Curricular Programme involves a commitment from invited students to participate in a range of opportunities designed to broaden their thinking and understanding of the wider world.
+Students who demonstrate the necessary commitment, academic ability and intellectual curiosity may receive offers to join the School's Super Curriculum Programme.

-Students on the Scholars' Programme should complete a series of tasks and attend a range of events which will enhance their academic experience and fine-tune their wider critical thinking skills.
-Students should therefore draw on the extensive co-curricular academic offer as a part of their scholarship journey.
-This could include attending Library Lectures or Insight Talks, Chemistry Olympiad, participating in debating or MUN (Model United Nations), reading extensively around a subject or competing in a national essay based competition.
+Students on the Super curriculum Programme should complete a series of tasks and attend a range of events which will enhance their academic experience and fine tune their wider critical thinking skills.
+Students should therefore draw on the extensive co-curricular academic offer as part of their scholarship journey.
+This could include attending Evening Lectures or Insight Talks, Chemistry Olympiad, participating in debating or MUN (Model United Nations), reading extensively around a subject or competing in a national essay based competition.